copilot-at-home/vscode-extension/README.md

 # Usage

-Before running the commands make sure the prerequisites are fulfilled

 ## Prerequisites

-1. Install the chromium extension and activate it if not activated by default.
-If you toggle developer mode you can also see if the service worker is active or not.
-It'll say inactive if it isn't.
+1. Install the chromium extension.
 2. Run a tab of [chatgpt](https://chat.openai.com/).

+For more information check [chromium extension's readme](https://github.com/copilot-at-home/chromium-extension/blob/main/README.md) which also explains how both the extensions work to bring chatgpt like experience in vscode!

 ## Commands